Still using our Classic Interface? Click here to view your help document

 Ignore the school

 - Ignore allows you to ignore the building that the student is in but still import all assessment data.
-The assessment data will be tied to the student and and buildings they may be rostered to through other data imports.
+The assessment data will be tied to the student and buildings they may be rostered to through other data imports.

 - Assign as allows you to match the uploaded assessment data to an existing assessment in eduCLIMBER.
 For example, the upload file may call the assessment “Operations and Algebraic Thinking” while the existing assessment in eduCLIMBER is named “Operations & Algebraic Thinking.”
 We know that this is the same assessment, and we want all of the data to be housed together so we Assign “Operations and Algebraic Thinking” As Operations & Algebraic Thinking”

-To learn more, visit the Uploads manual.
+To learn more about data validations, visit the Validating Data manual.